oerpli/CSVtoGEXF/README.md

 Also note that currently the types of the optional attributes have to be defined (look at the gexf primer to see what types are allowed).
 I intend to write some auto detection sometime in the future.

 Exporting dynamic graphs does not work currently as I have no idea how people store their dynamic graphs in matlab.
 If you would like to use this feature drop me a message and I will see what I can do.

+## Support for other languages
+In theory it should be quite easy to add some csv exporter for other languages that output csv files in the desired format for consumption by this script.
+You can open a pull request if you've done something like this for your language of choice.